 Best for: Luxury seekers, couples, those wanting riverside lifestyle

-Highlights: - Stunning river views
+- Stunning river views

 Rent (1-bedroom condo): 25,000-60,000 THB/month